 Complementary and Alternative Therapies

 TB should never be treated with alternative therapies alone.
-To cure the disease, and to avoid spreading it to other people, you must be treated with prescription medications.
-Some CAM treatments may be useful as supportive therapies.
+To cure the disease, and avoid spreading it to other people, you must be treated with prescription medications.
+Some complementary and alternative therapies (CAM) treatments may be useful as supportive therapies.

 Even if complementary therapies are used, conventional prescription drugs must be taken exactly as directed.
-Complementary therapies do not allow patients to get by with less medicine or to skip doses.
+CAM therapies do not allow people to get by with less medicine or to skip doses.
 Skipping doses is a major cause of the development of drug resistant strains and greater spread of the disease.

 Following these nutritional tips may help reduce risks and symptoms:

 - Eliminate all suspected food allergens, including dairy (milk, cheese, eggs, and ice cream), wheat (gluten), soy, corn, preservatives, and chemical food additives.
 Your health care provider may want to test you for food allergies.

 - Eat foods high in B-vitamins and iron, such as whole grains (if no allergy), dark leafy greens (such as spinach and kale), and sea vegetables.